FaraC-scripts/Universal-Generator-Scenario-Publishing/README.md

 When the generator starts and you get your first output, make sure the Component Sequence line starts with "Scenario."
 "Character", "Timeline", and "Style" are also critical components.
 <img src=https://github.com/FaraC-scripts/Universal-Generator-Scenario-Publishing/blob/main/Images/Guide%20Images/Component%20Sequence.JPG />

-Though not strictly necessary, having Scenario as the first component will have a few effects on dynamic initial input generation (more on that later).
+Though not strictly necessary, having Scenario as the first component will have a few effects on dynamic opening generation (more on that later).
 It will also help guide the AI towards open-ended design as opposed to developing a more linear narrative.
 <img src=https://github.com/FaraC-scripts/Universal-Generator-Scenario-Publishing/blob/main/Images/Guide%20Images/Scenario%20Example.JPG />

 When creating a user-definable protagonist for your scenario, you have serveral options.